A Primal-dual Learning Algorithm for Personalized Dynamic Pricing with an Inventory Constraint

-The problem studied in this paper is a special case of network revenue management \citep{gallego1997multiproduct} and thus closely related to the literature on demand learning in that setting. \citet{besbes2012blind} study the general network revenue management problem with unknown demand functions when the price for each product are chosen from a discrete set.
+The problem studied in this paper is a special case of the multi-product dynamic pricing problem over a network \citep{gallego1997multiproduct} and thus closely related to the literature on demand learning in that setting. \citet{besbes2012blind} study the multi-product network revenue management problem with unknown demand functions when the price for each product are chosen from a discrete set.
+(Hereafter we use network revenue management to highlight the setup of a price menu, in contrast to network dynamic pricing that allows for continuous prices.)
 The proposed algorithm achieves diminishing regret when the inventory and demand are scaled in proportion. \citet{ferreira2017online} study the same problem as \citet{besbes2012blind} and show that Thompson sampling can achieve the rate of regret, $n^{-1/2}$, which is the best one can hope for with even one product and one resource.
 For continuous prices, however, \citet{besbes2012blind} demonstrate that learning may suffer from the curse of dimensionality.
 The incurred regret may grow at rate $n^{-1/(d+3)}$ with $d$ products (which is equivalent to the number of types in our problem).
 This is consistent with the result in \citet{slivkins2014contextual}, which studies a generic learning problem without inventory constraints.
 The \emph{tight} regret bound derived in \citet{slivkins2014contextual} grows at $n^{-1/(d+2)}$ for $d$ continuous decision variables.
 Sufficient smoothness may relieve the curse of dimensionality, as argued by \citet{besbes2012blind,chen2018self}.
 In particular, with an infinite degree of smoothness with bounded derivatives, \citet{chen2018self} design an algorithm that almost achieves rate $n^{-1/2}$.
 Global convexity helps as well, as \citet{chen2019network} propose a gradient-based algorithm that achieves rate $n^{-1/5}$.
 In this paper, we present a learning algorithm that achieves the optimal rate $n^{-1/2}$ with one resource constraint and arbitrary number of products (consumer types), without imposing smoothness conditions.